Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 suspension happens when the suspending function invokes the standard library primitive to suspend the execution.

 * A _continuation_ — is a state of the suspended coroutine at suspension point.
-It conceptually represents the rest of its execution after suspension point.
+It conceptually represents the rest of its execution after the suspension point.
 For example:

 ```kotlin
 generate {